Ifrane: History

-The first permanent settlement of the area dates to the 16th century, when a sharîf by the name of Sîdî ‘Abd al-Salâm established his community in the Tizguit Valley, seven km downstream from the present town.
+The first permanent settlement of the area dates to the 16th century, when a sharîf by the name of Sidi Abdeslam (ary) established his community in the Tizguit Valley, 9 km downstream from the present town.
 In the Local Amazigh language, Ifran means "caves".
-Sîdî ‘Abd al-Salâm’s village, called Zaouiat Sidi Abdeslam (or simply the zâwiyah), consisted at first of cave dwellings hollowed out of the limestone valley wall.
+Sidi Abdeslam’s village, called Zaouiat Sidi Abdessalam (fr), (or simply zâwiyah), consisted at first of cave dwellings hollowed out of the limestone valley wall.
 Only in the last fifty years or so have its inhabitants built houses aboveground.
 The caves which now lie under these houses are still used as mangers for animals and for storage.